 There is also a definition in the 1891 History of St Michael's, by the Chetham Society that gives the meaning as: enge = a narrow place, skip = ship

-Overall the meaning seems to indicate an island in marshy land where there are willow trees.
-Willow being a valuable resource for making a variety of goods including boats and baskets.
+Overall, the meaning seems to indicate an island in marshy land where there are willow trees.
+Wet, marshy areas were considered to be spiritual landscapes by the people of the mid Bronze Age to Iron Age ( BC 2000 - AD 43).
+Willow was a valuable resource for making a variety of goods including boats to get around .

 Early History of Inskip the Place

 Inskip is situated in the heart of lowland Fylde on the old Preston to Blackpool Road, on a small plateau 50ft above sea level.
 To the east is the ancient Carr House Green Common with its wide open space teaming with wildlife and affording long views across to the Fells of the Forest of Bowland.
 The Fylde area is flat, with 'big skies', wet and warm (for England!).
 The natural landscape is peat mossland and carr woodland that needs drainage management for cultivation.
 The social landscape is small, remote, dispersed rural settlements, set on low sand and gravel ridges on the edge of the mosslands.